Business Answers About Licensed Facilities

 The Health Inspector will make that determination based on how well he or she knows the establishment, history, and if you are making renovations or changes to your menu.

-Who do I speak with if I have technical questions about the requirements to operate my restaurant?
+Who do I speak with if I have technical questions about the requirements to operate my Lodging/Hotel/Motel/B&B?

 No. Health Inspection Program licenses are not transferable.

-Other regulations which may affect operation of a lodging place include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; the Life Safety Code; and the Internal Plumbing Rules; Fire Marshall’s Office; and Liquor Licensing.
+Other regulations which may affect operation of a lodging place include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; and the Internal Plumbing Rules (PDF); Fire Marshall's Office; and Liquor Licensing.
 You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.